 Regardless of whether you are a US resident or not, setting up a company in the states comes both with great benefits and significant challenges.
-As one of the world’s most influential countries with one of the largest economies, finding success in the USA will change your business forever.
+As one of the world’s most influential countries with one of the largest economies, finding success from your business in the USA will change your company forever.

 But what does starting a company in the US involve?
 Let’s take a closer look.